freenas/freenas-docs/userguide/install.rst

    Configuring a Bridged Adapter in VirtualBox

-After configuration is complete, click the "Start" arrow and install
+After configuration is complete, click the :guilabel:`Start` arrow and install %brand% as described in `Performing the Installation`_.
+Once
-%brand% as described in `Performing the Installation`_.
-Once %brand% is installed, press "F12" when the VM starts to boot to access the boot menu and select the primary hard disk as the boot option.
-You can permanently boot from disk by removing the "CD/DVD" device in "Storage" or by unchecking "CD/DVD-ROM" in the "Boot Order" section of "System".
+%brand% is installed, press :kbd:`F12` when the VM starts to boot to access the boot menu.
+Select the primary hard disk as the boot option.
+You can permanently boot from disk by removing the :guilabel:`CD/DVD` device in :guilabel:`Storage` or by unchecking :guilabel:`CD/DVD-ROM` in the :guilabel:`Boot Order` section of :guilabel:`System`.

 .. _VMware ESXi: